 \paragraph{Testing time} At test time, as shown in Figure~\ref{fig:g} (right panel), the feature vectors from the source sentences $[u_1,\cdots,u_K]$ are first collected by applying feature extractors $F(\cdot)$.
-We denote the feature vectors for the source sentences as $[f_1, \cdots, f_K]$.
-We apply a feature aggregator $AGG_F$ layer to estimate the output feature vector $F$, which is further fed into the LSTM-RNN for generation.
-Different from the context aggregator $AGG_C$ layer, we consider a weighted-sum aggregation function for the feature $AGG_F$ layer,\footnote{Other possibilities for the $AGG_F$ layer exist, such as mean, max or concatenation (as in $AGG_C$).
-We choose weighted-sum for the $AGG_F$ layer due to its superior empirical performance compared to alternatives.} \ie, $F = \sum_{k=1}^K w_k f_k, s.t. \sum_{k=1}^K w_k = 1$, where $w_k, k=[1,2,\cdots,K]$ are linear interpolation weights learned during training time, where a Euclidean distance between predicted features and target features is optimized, \ie~ $\text{argmin}_{w} \Lcal_p = ||f_{k+1}-\sum_{k=1}^K w_k f_k||^2$.
-For persona features, we only use the source sentences of the current speaker, thus all $w_k$ where $\texttt{mod}(k,2)=\texttt{mod}(K,2)$ are set to zero.
-This weighted averaging can be interpreted as an attention over utterances.
-The additional input features do not aim to ``fix'' the dialog under certain topics/persona, but to ``facilitate'' the model to leverage dialogue history to generate new utterance in a totally \textit{data-driven} manner.
-We note that more complicated attention mechanisms can further improve the model; however, we leave these for future work, since this paper focuses on the self-supervised learning for dialogue features rather than improving the multi-turn S2S structure in general.
+We denote the feature vectors for the source sentences as $[f_1, \cdot, f_K]$.
+We apply a feature aggregator $AGG_F$ layer to estimate the output feature vector $F$, which is further fed into the LSTM-RNN for the generation.
+Different from the context $AGG_C$ layer, we consider a weighted-sum aggregation function for the feature $AGG_F$ layer \footnote{Other possibilities of such an $AGG_F$ layer exist, such as mean, max or concatenation (as in $AGG_C$).
+We choose weighted-sum for the $AGG_F$ layer due to its superior empirical performance comparing to alternatives.}, \ie, $F = \sum_{k=1}^K w_k f_k, s.t. \sum_{k=1}^K w_k = 1$, where $w_k, k=[1,2,\cdots,K]$ are linear interpolation weights learned during training time, where a Euclidean distance between predicted target feature and target feature is optimized, \ie $\text{argmin}_{w} \Lcal_p = ||f_{k+1}-\sum_{k=1}^K w_k f_k||^2$.
+For the persona feature, we only use the source sentences of the current speaker, thus all $w_k$ where $\texttt{mod}(k,2)=\texttt{mod}(K,2)$ is set as zero.
+Intuitively it can be perceived as the attention of each utterance.
+We note that more complicated attention mechanisms can further improve the model; however, we leave these for future work, since this paper focuses on the utilization of dialogue features rather than improving the multi-turn S2S structure in general.

-\section{Experimental Setups}
+\section{Experimental setups}

 We evaluate the proposed methods on two datasets.
 All experiments are conducted using single Nvidia Tesla V100 GPU.
 The source code will be released.